blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/advanced.md

 information, such as the operating system files that enable it to determine the Linux distribution.
 This could negatively affect its ability to accurately identify components.

+### Inspecting Windows images

+Running on a non-Windows system, Docker can neither pull nor build a Windows image.
+Consequently, you cannot run ${solution_name} on a Windows Docker image using the either the *docker.image* or *docker.image.id* property.
+Instead, you must, using a Windows system, pull and save the target image as a .tar file, and pass that .tar file to ${solution_name} using the *docker.tar* property.

 ### Inspecting multiple images more efficiently by leaving services running

 By default, ${solution_name} starts, uses, and then stops and removes either one or two containerized